Samuel Palmer

 Samuel Palmer Hon.RE (Hon.
 Fellow of the Society of Painter-Etchers) (27 January 1805 – 24 May 1881) was a British landscape painter, etcher and printmaker.
 He was also a prolific writer.
 Palmer was a key figure in Romanticism in Britain and produced visionary pastoral paintings.

 Early life

 Palmer, who was born in Surrey Square off the Old Kent Road in Newington, London (now Walworth), was the son of Samuel Palmer, a bookseller and sometime Baptist minister and Martha (nee Giles), but was raised by a pious nurse, Mary Ward.
 Palmer painted churches from around age twelve, and first exhibited Turner-inspired works at the Royal Academy at the age of fourteen.
 He had little formal training, and little formal schooling, although he was educated briefly at Merchant Taylors' School.
-On the 18th January 1818 Palmer's mother Martha died suddenly, an event that affected the young Palmer for the rest of his life.
+On 18 January 1818, Palmer's mother, Martha, died suddenly, an event that affected the young Palmer for the rest of his life.
 He wrote "It was like a sharp sword sent through the length of me".